This article provides system requirements, compatibility and installation guidance for the Datto Direct to Cloud Agent.

 - The Direct to Cloud Agent is only capable of backing up a single volume - the protected system's Operating System (OS) volume.
 The OS volume must be 1 TB or less in size.
 In this version of the beta, no other drives can be backed up.

 - A minimum of 1 GB of free space must be free on the protected volume at all times for continued Direct to Cloud functionality.

-- During the installation, the Direct to Cloud agent's installer will attempt to create an outbound firewall exception for outbound traffic on ports 443, 993, 80 and 587 for the agent's executable (%SYSTEMROOT%\Program Files\Datto\Datto Direct to Cloud\DattoDirectToCloud.exe).
+- The Direct to Cloud Agent's installer will attempt to create an outbound firewall exception for outbound traffic on ports 443, 993, 80 and 587 for the agent's executable (%SYSTEMROOT%\Program Files\Datto\Datto Direct to Cloud\DattoDirectToCloud.exe).

 - Datto Direct to Cloud is not for installation or use on systems already protected by the ShadowSnap Agent or the Datto Windows Agent.
 If your test machine currently uses one of these backup solutions, do not switch to the Direct to Cloud Agent.

 - Only file restores and virtualization are available with the Direct to Cloud Agent, and only snapshots from the last 10 days will be available for restore.